Highway, Roadway And Bridge Workers

 Workers’ Compensation Death Benefit Claims Attorneys

 Commercial construction has one of the highest on-the-job injury and death rates of any industry.
-Nationwide, about 900 construction workers die on the jobsite every year; but as dangerous as construction jobs are, those individuals who work construction along roadways, turnpikes and on bridges face even greater odds of being injured or killed due to proximity of road traffic.
+Nationwide, about 900 construction workers die on the job site every year; but as dangerous as construction jobs are, highway, roadway, and bridge workers face even greater odds of being injured or killed due to the proximity of road traffic.

-As experienced workers’ compensation claims attorneys, Law Offices of Jonathan F. Marshall is dedicated to helping families recover financially following the unexpected workplace death of a loved one.
+New Jersey Workers Compensation Lawyer Dan Santarsiero at JFM Law is dedicated to helping families recover financially following the unexpected workplace death of a loved one.
 Especially in situations where the victim was the primary provider for his or her family, it is critical to apply for survivor benefits as soon as possible in order to avoid serious financial problems later on.

 We understand that grieving family members have a much more difficult time as they deal with both the loss of a spouse or parent, not to mention the realities of their loved one’s lost income.
 In some cases, where an extended hospital stay preceded the individual’s death, doctor expenses and other charges for medical care can quickly mount, causing even more stress for the family.